 “The Scottish Housing Condition Survey 2017 shows that nearly a fifth of all our housing is pre-1919 and 68% of those have disrepair to critical elements.
 It is imperative this is addressed to ensure a sustainable standard of Scotland’s most common type of dwelling.
 Last year, the Scottish Parliament voted to review existing tenement maintenance legislation and consider the implementation of mandatory tenement health checks.
 Five yearly inspections will go some way to fulfilling this, supplementing the information provided in Home Reports.
 Undertaken, by qualified building professionals, the inspections would also include information on communal areas such as roofs and concealed parts.

 “RICS welcomes all recommendations within the interim report and we will continue to work with the group to ensure and implement robust solutions to help future proof Scotland’s built environment.”

-RICS will host a Parliamentary reception this evening (Wednesday 16 January) to discuss findings of the report with MSPs and industry leaders across the built environment.
+RICS hosted a Parliamentary reception on 16 January2019 to discuss findings of the report with MSPs and industry leaders across the built environment.

 Shadow housing and planning minister, Graham Simpson MSP, commented:

 “This interim report is a product of the hard work and determination of a dedicated working group, representing a cross sector of the public and industry.
 Tenement maintenance is in a critical state and the time to act is now.
 I look forward to hearing people’s views on this interim report and its draft recommendations and improving our ideas into formulated policy ideas for the Scottish Government to consider.”

 Working Group on Maintenance of Tenement Scheme Property

 Daniel Johnson MSP, Vice Convener